 Part of the reason it is so moving to hear President Zelensky’s speech is the possibility that he may not be alive for very much longer.
 He has chosen to stay in Kiev, and must be the number one target for Russian forces.
 It is difficult to think that Ukrainian defiance will be quite as determined or as effective without this charismatic leader so visibly present in the war.

 One of the oddities about Hamlet’s soliloquy alluded to by Zelensky, is its departure from what many would regard as orthodox thinking about death.
 For the Church, the afterlife was much more than a dream filled sleep.
 There is only one implicit reference to religion, describing death as ‘a consummation devoutly to be wished’.
 In this soliloquy it seems there is no heaven; no Christ; no God; no judgement.
 Vladimir Brljak’s paper entitled ‘Hamlet and the Soul-Sleepers‘ identifies the presence of popular 16th century beliefs about a state of sleep which preceded the general resurrection and last judgement.
 This belief was initially advocated by Martin Luther and was shared by other Reformers in England.
 The audiences for Hamlet would recognise this heresy in the words of the young Prince studying in a city at the heart of the Protestant Reformation.
-With reference to the First Quarto edition of Hamlet, Brljak finds even stronger evidence for this wayward doctrine was the basis for Hamlet’s soliloquy.
+With reference to the First Quarto edition of Hamlet, Brljak finds even stronger evidence that this wayward doctrine was the basis for Hamlet’s soliloquy.

 … the sleepers saw themselves as pious Christians, but their opponents relentlessly misrepresented them as denying the immortality of the soul and consequently bordering on atheism.Brljak, V., 2018.
 Hamlet and the Soul-Sleepers.
 Reformation & Renaissance Review, 20(3), pp.187-208.